-In July 2022, we earned a \$35 million payment from Roche when Roche licensed IONIS-FB-L{Rx}.
-We will achieve the next payment of up to \$90 million if Roche advances a medicine under our IONIS-FB-L{Rx} collaboration.
+As discussed above, in the third quarter of 2022, we earned a \$35 million payment from Roche when Roche licensed IONIS-FB- $L{Rx}$ .
+We recognized the license fee as revenue in the third quarter of 2022 because Roche had full use of the license without any continuing involvement from us.
+Additionally, we did not have any further performance obligations related to the license after we delivered it to Roche.
+We will achieve the next payment of up to \$90 million if Roche advances a medicine under our IONIS-FB- $L{Rx}$ collaboration.